 You can also try to attract bats to your yard with specially designed-bat houses.
 Bats are opportunistic predators that feed on other bugs, including mosquitoes and flies.
 If you live in an area with a high spider population, the bats should be able to keep the spiders at bay.

 Seal up the places where spiders like to build webs

 While you can try to get rid of the spiders that are already building webs on your house, it’s better to prevent them from entering in the first place.

 If you’re finding spiders in your eaves, you can use weatherproof caulking to seal up the gaps where the spiders may be entering.
 If you notice a specific spider web that’s particularly high up on your window sills, you can try using a long pole to knock the web down.
-You can also try pressure washing with dish soap, or getting a vacuum cleaner for hard-to-reach places.
+You can also try pressure washing with dish soap or use a vacuum cleaner in hard-to-reach places.

 Contact Stomp Pest Control in Raleigh to Prevent Spider Webs